 Customer Success Manager

 At its core, governance puts a structure in place for organizations to effectively handle and track changes to everything that controls how your software solutions work.
-The change management process dictates what people will be doing along with the technology solutions they’ll use to manage it all.
 Governance applies to both changes driven from within the business and changes delivered by the software vendor.
 For example, Salesforce updates its platform three times a year and a governance strategy would inform how a company evaluates and integrates new functionality to enhance existing processes.

 Seems simple, right?
 It can be, but it does takes a work upfront and buy-in across different areas in your organization to do it effectively.
 Organizations commonly base their governance processes around online transaction processing systems like Salesforce since these control all of the sales, marketing, support, and finance related activities that help make your company run.